 - Threat of- or marriage against your will

-- Restraint to deny your sexuality/ sexual orientation
+- Restraint to deny your sexuality or sexual orientation

 - Do you feel that you cannot live by your own thoughts, feelings and opinions, and that they conflict with the ones of your family?

 The police’s task is to help, prevent and avert crime, but also to investigate committed crimes.
-On many police stations there are coordinators for crime victims, and they work with support and protection for crime victims.
+On many police stations there are coordinators for crime victims, and they work to support and protect crime victims.
 There are two such coordinators in the police area Central Skåne, that Höör belongs to.

 Violence is a crime, and punishable wherever it may take place in society.
 If you are a victim of crime like molestation, threat and different kinds of violent and sexual crimes, you should make a police report.
 You don’t have to file the report yourself for the police to start an investigation.